PTCoreSec/CTF-Scoreboard/README.md

 </pre>
 </code>

-Go back to the main folder and configure the config.js file to use your MySQL database, it will look like this,
+Go back to the main folder and copy config-example.js to config.js.
+Next configure the config.js file to use your MySQL database, it will look like this,
 <pre>
 <code>
 var config = {};